 Patterns in this category deal with creating instances from classes.

-- Builder – allows you to break down the creation of a complex object into a series of simple steps.
+Builder – Allows the construction of a complex object to be broken down into a series of simple steps.

-- Prototype – creates an instance of a new object by cloning an existing instance.
+Prototype – Creates an instance of a new object by cloning an existing one.

-- Abstract factory – provides an interface for creating families of related objects without specifying their specific classes.
+Abstract factory – Provides an interface for creating families of related objects without specifying their concrete classes.

 Structural patterns

-Patterns from this category deal with class structure such as inheritance and composition.
+Patterns in this category deal with class structure such as inheritance and composition.

-- Adapter – allows objects with incompatible interfaces to work together.
+Adapter – Allows objects with incompatible interfaces to collaborate.

-- Bridge – separates the abstraction from the implementation so that both parts can change independently of each other.
+Bridge – Separates an abstraction from its implementation so that both can vary independently.

-- Composite – allows you to incorporate objects into tree structures and work with them as individual objects.
+Composite – Allows objects to be composed into tree structures and treated as individual objects.

-- Facade – provides a simplified interface to an otherwise complex system.
+Facade – Provides a simplified interface to a complex system.

 Patterns in this category deal with communication between objects.

-- Chain of responsibility – offers a way of passing a request between a chain of objects, where the currently addressed object has the possibility to process it or send it to the next one in the chain.
+Chain of responsibility – Provides a way of passing a request between a chain of objects, where the currently addressed object has the ability to process it or send it on to the next object in the chain.

-- Iterator – allows you to navigate through the elements of a collection without revealing its base type.
+Iterator – Allows you to navigate through the items in a collection without revealing their base type.

-- Observer – provides a mechanism for notifying all interested objects if a change occurs on the observed object.
+Observer – Provides a mechanism for notifying all interested objects when a change occurs to the observed object.

-- State – allows an object to change its behavior if its internal state changes.
+State – Allows an object to alter its behaviour when its internal state changes.

-- Strategy – provides the ability to define a family of algorithms, each in a separate class, and ensure their interchangeability.
+Strategy – Defines a family of interchangeable algorithms, encapsulating each in a separate class.

 About the author